Centolla

 Sweet snow-white crabmeat in glassy long shells; the cracking ritual is part of the meal, butter melts into every chamber.

-Cold-water crabmeat has higher amino-acid content than tropical species — sweeter and denser.
-Steaming preserves this; boiling washes it out.
+Cold-water crabmeat has higher free-amino-acid content than tropical species — sweeter and denser.
+Boiling the crab whole keeps that sweetness in; overcooking or rough handling washes it out.

 Variations